awsdocs/amazon-vpc-user-guide/doc_source/VPC_VPN.md

 |  The type of routing—static or dynamic\.   | For more information, see [VPN Routing Options](#VPNRoutingTypes)\. |
 |  \(Dynamic routing only\) Border Gateway Protocol \(BGP\) Autonomous System Number \(ASN\) of the customer gateway\.  |  You can use an existing ASN assigned to your network\.
 If you don't have one, you can use a private ASN \(in the 64512–65534 range\)\.
 If you use the VPC wizard in the console to set up your VPC, we automatically use 65000 as the ASN\.  |

-To use Amazon VPC with a VPN connection, you or your network administrator must also configure the customer gateway device or application\.
+To use Amazon VPC with a VPN connection, you or your network administrator must also configure the customer gateway device or application in your remote network\.
 When you create the VPN connection, we provide you with the required configuration information and your network administrator typically performs this configuration\.
 For information about the customer gateway requirements and configuration, see the [Your Customer Gateway](http://docs.aws.amazon.com/AmazonVPC/latest/NetworkAdminGuide/Introduction.html) in the *Amazon VPC Network Administrator Guide*\.

 The VPN tunnel comes up when traffic is generated from your side of the VPN connection\.
 The virtual private gateway is not the initiator; your customer gateway must initiate the tunnels\.
 If your VPN connection experiences a period of idle time \(usually 10 seconds, depending on your configuration\), the tunnel may go down\.
 To prevent this, you can use a network monitoring tool to generate keepalive pings; for example, by using IP SLA\.